DADA: Driver Attention Prediction in Driving Accident Scenarios: Related Work

 \subsection{Driver Attention Prediction}

-Drivers can quickly identify the important visual cues and objects influencing their driving intention in the blurry periphery vision and then make eye movements to direct their more accurate foveal vision to the important regions \cite{xia2019periphery,xia2019driver}.
-Driver attention is the direct window to understand the driver behavior and intention in different driving situations \cite{DBLP:journals/tits/MorandoVD19,guangyu2019dbus}.
-Over decades, safety of self-driving cars has been strengthened by the robust visual perception of human-designated information, such as traffic signs \cite{wang2017traffic,DBLP:conf/ivs/ZabihiZBB17}, pedestrians, vehicles, road, as well as other kinds of traffic participants.
-Benefiting from the progress of saliency computation models, driver attention that directly links the driving task and eye fixation was focused, and had been exploited into the many kinds of applications, such as novelty detection \cite{abati2019latent} (denoting the irregular observation discrimination to a learned model), important object detection \cite{Xie2009Unifying,DBLP:journals/tits/WangHXYL17,DBLP:conf/itsc/SchwehrW17}, periphery-fovea driving model designing \cite{xia2019periphery}, and so on.
+Compared with visual attention prediction in general images or videos, driver attention prediction aims to obtain the attention maps of driving scene videos, and the subject must be drivers.
+Drivers can quickly identify the important visual clues which influence their driving intention in the blurry periphery vision, and then move the foveal vision of their eyes to the important scene regions \cite{xia2019periphery,xia2019driver}.
+In other words, driver attention is a direct clue to understand the driver's behavior and the intention in different driving situations \cite{DBLP:journals/tits/MorandoVD19,guangyu2019dbus}.
+Over decades, driver attention has been widely investigated with the human-designated information \cite{wang2017traffic,DBLP:conf/ivs/ZabihiZBB17}, such as traffic signs, pedestrians, road, as well as other kinds of traffic participants.
+Benefiting from the progress of saliency computation models, driver attention in the actual driving situation has been exploited in various applications, such as novelty detection \cite{abati2019latent} in driving situations, important object detection in driving \cite{DBLP:journals/tits/WangHXYL17,DBLP:conf/itsc/SchwehrW17}, periphery-fovea driving model designing \cite{xia2019periphery}, and so on.